Are There Any Safe and Effective Treatments for Seborrhea (Oily Skin)?

 A 2013 study published in the journal Dermatologic Surgery investigated the effect of botulinum toxin, which is used for Botox® injections on sebum production.
 Botulinum toxin works by interacting with and blocking nerve impulses from nerve cells.
 These nerve impulses normally signal the cells within the sebaceous glands to produce sebum, so the researchers wanted to see if blocking these nerve impulses with botulinum toxin would result in decreased sebum production.
 To perform this study, botulinum toxin was injected 10 times in a linear arrangement across the foreheads of 25 patients with oily skin.

 Before and after the injections the researchers measured facial sebum levels.
 One week following the injections, sebum production had decreased by 75%.
 One month after the treatment was an 80% decrease in sebum production.
 Even three months following the injections the production of sebum was 59% lower than before the treatment.
 Therefore, the researchers concluded that botulinum toxin injections may be a promising new treatment for oily skin.8

-Electrothermolysis is a procedure that involves inserting a long, thin needle into the skin pore and zapping a small electric current to the pore repeatedly.
-Overall, this procedure involves nearly 700 needle injections into enlarged pores, acne lesions, and throughout the cheek and forehead skin.
-The purpose of electrothermolysis is to damage the sebaceous glands and therefore reduce sebum production.
+Electrothermolysis is a procedure that involves inserting a long, thin needle into the skin pore and zapping a small electric current into the pore repeatedly.
+It requires hundreds of needle injections and must be repeated multiple times over a series of months.
+The purpose of electrothermolysis is to damage the skin oil glands and therefore reduce sebum production.
 One study showed that it produced a 31.5% reduction in sebum after 4 treatments.